Malabarba/lisp-assistant/README.md

   3. buffer-local variables which contain package data (package name, version number, etc),
   4. yasnippet templates to aid in developing lisp code.

+[You should really whatch this screencast to understand how she can help you.]()

 Most useful functions are:
   1. `lisa-insert-change-log`